 You can help lengthen the life of your fan by keeping it out of the reach of kids and pets.
 Running the fan only when you need to instead of letting run twenty-four hours a day is also helpful.
 The fan should be used in a way that allows the air a clear path to circulate, so try not to put it in front of furniture or appliances.
 Securing it safely during use on a table or other off the floor surface can keep the fan, and your family, safe.

-Purchasing a box fan can make your home much cooler and more comfortable.
+Purchasing the best box fan can make your home much cooler and more comfortable.
 You can also cut down on energy used and electricity bills.
 There are many helpful features on box fans that can help you to create a cooling scheme that keeps everyone happy and comfortable.
 We hope you enjoyed our box fan review and buyers guide.
 Be sure to leave us a comment with your thoughts.